 February to April: GWD 2021 Webinar Series

 In the past we have gathered on Zoom to share questions and experiences.
 We will continue these meetings, and in addition, we will include workshops that will provide concrete tools and lectures by experts that will be inspiring.
-Check our Webinar YouTube Playlist for watch past webinars.
-Sign up to be part of our next webinar, live!
+Check our Webinar YouTube Playlist to watch all our webinars!

 GWD Festival 2021